yashsriram/yashsriram.github.io/db/latest.md

 Winter:
 Companies(PT Cell): Edelweiss, Cityflo, Zupp, Creative Concepts, Genext, Zoomot Services, Novanet, NextGen PMS, Tavaga, Darwin Inc, Mia Mia, Zouk, HolaMed, Toppr, PS Takecare<>, Greendzine, Plus Capital, Gupshup Technology
 I'm not sure how useful this info will be, but it should give you an idea that there are some options available to you people.

-## OS

-### processes

-1. a program in execution, an execution entity to consume CPU, an instance of a program
-1. generally one core of a CPU executes one instruction at a time
-1. running multiple processes or threads -> CPU switching or time slicing
-1. fork -> duplicate (copy on write method)
-1. exec -> replace current process
-1. hence child before parent is good as memory need not be reproduced